TritonDataCenter/rfd/rfd/0104/README.md

 ## Joyent Engineering Guide: General Principles

-In order to maintain consistency and quality in all of our production software, the engineering team has put together this document describing standards and best practices for software development at Joyent.
+To maintain consistency and quality in all of our production software, the engineering team has put together this document describing standards and best practices for software development at Joyent.
 It's understood that situations differ, and rules should not be followed blindly, but these guidelines represent the consensus of the team.
 If you feel it necessary to diverge from them, be sure to document the divergence (including why it's necessary) and get review for the change.

 In general, process is shrink-to-fit: we adopt process that help us work better, but process for process's sake is avoided.
 Any resemblance to formalized